This information applies to England.

 If you are concerned the school is not using the money in the right way, contact your local authority SEN officer or your point of contact on the EHC plan.

 The local authority is legally responsible for making sure health and social care support is provided.
 For example, physiotherapy or occupational therapy.
-The local authority will also need to make sure there’s cover for things like sick leave.
+The local authority will also need to make sure there is cover for things like sick leave.

 Your school may be able to provide some support internally.
 For example if they have a speech and language therapist.
 Talk to the SENCO about who will provide the support and where it will happen.

-If you or the school is having trouble getting the services from a health agency such as the NHS, it’s good to talk to the SENCO first.
+If you or the school is having trouble getting the services from a health agency such as the NHS, talk to the SENCO first.

 Then contact your local authority SEN officer or caseworker.
 The local authority is legally responsible for making sure your child has support.